tzachshabtay/MonoAGS/Docs/articles/guis.md

 A tree can be used for displaying a hierarchical collection of text labels.
 Each label is a node in the tree which can be collapsed/expanded to hide/show its children.

+### Stack Layouts

+A stack layout allows you to automatically lay out entities on the screen, one after the other, with fixed spacing in between, either horizontally or vertically.

 ## GUI Focus